kiali/k-charted/README.md

 #### Config

 - **GlobalNamespace**: namespace that holds default dashboards.
 When a dashboard is looked for in a given namespace, when not found and if GlobalNamespace is defined, it will be searched then in that GlobalNamespace.
 Undefined by default.

+- **NamespaceLabel**: the name of the Prometheus label that holds namespace. `namespace` by default.

 - **Prometheus**: Prometheus configuration.
   - **URL**: URL of the Prometheus server, accessible from server-side.